 How To Remove Beeswax From Kitchen Utensils

-Firstly, don’t dispose of beeswax leftovers or wax water by pouring it down the sink drain or toilet, just place it in a bag and into the trash unless is recyclable.
+Firstly, don’t dispose of beeswax leftovers or wax water by pouring it down the sink drain or toilet.
+Place it in a bag and into the trash unless it is recyclable.

 And secondly, don’t use your best kitchen utensils or pots when melting beeswax.

 Before washing the utensils try to scrape as much wax as you can.
 You could try using a metal scouring pad.
 Dispose safely of it.

 The fastest way to clean the utensils is by placing them in boiled soapy water.
 Wait until the beeswax has dissolved, and wipe them with a kitchen towel.
 If the grease persists, pour dishwasher liquid directly into the utensils and rinse them with hot water.